Write for us

 We love pieces that are bold and challenging, that encourage our readers to look at particular issues from a new perspective or teach them something new.
 When you are pitching, bear in mind why you are the best person to write this.

-Perhaps there is a specific area of medical research or treatment that is underfunded, perhaps the consequences of a condition affecting women aren’t accurately portrayed by the media, or perhaps there is a community of women disproportionately affected by a certain condition because of lack of funding or lack of awareness.
+Perhaps there is a specific area of medical research or treatment that is underfunded, perhaps the consequences of a condition affecting people aren’t accurately portrayed by the media, or perhaps there is a community who are disproportionately affected by a certain condition because of lack of funding or lack of awareness.
 We want you to set the record straight on these issues which are going under the radar of the national media.

 Features can investigate specific issues and topics, like this piece exploring the impacts of abstinence-only sex education or this piece investigating whether or not menstrual cups can really shorten your period.